 Leaving your phone somewhere far away will reduce the risk of grabbing it every two seconds.
 Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails all the time.

 Another fruitful anti-distraction habit is to put your phone into silent mode with one single exception: calls.
 This way, you’ll avoid irritating beeps, but you’ll still be reachable if something important happens.

 Because let’s be honest, if someone needs to reach you right now, they’re probably going to call anyway instead of waiting for your Whatsapp response.

 Step 3: Visualize the tasks and clear your mind

-Before starting your daily endeavors, have a clear plan in your mind on what you want to accomplish today.
+Before starting your daily routine, have a clear plan in your mind.
+In other words, know what you want to accomplish today.